leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 # Data Overview  <a name="data-overview"></a>

-We will be predicting the binary *Left* metric from the dataset provided by the client
+We will be predicting the binary *Left* metric from the dataset provided by the client.
+The table below shows the column names of the dataset.

-After this data pre-processing in Python, we have a dataset for modelling that contains the following fields...
 <br>
 <br>